-In the current study, we collected breathing frequency from 342 unrestrained individual terrestrial, semi-aqautic and aqautic mammals following an overnight fast.
+In the current study, we collected breathing frequency from 332 unrestrained individual terrestrial, semi-aqautic and aqautic mammals following an overnight fast.
 Although focal collection of breathing frequency included measurements of both resting and active individuals at different environmental temperatures, the analysis enabled us to estimate breathing frequency for in active mammals (activity level 1).
 We therefore believe that these data provide near basal estimates of breathing frequency in mammals.

 Allometric scaling is often used to compare energetic needs across species of different body sizes (White et al., 2007; McNab, 2008, 2009; White, 2010; He et al., 2023).
 Such studies commonly use data from the published literature that have measured basal metabolic rate (BMR), which helps reduce variation due to confoudning factors which is helpful in comparative studies.
 The allometric mass component, the slope of the relationship between body mass and metabolic rate, ranges between 0.66-0.75 (White, 2010).
 As increased aerobic metabolism results in elevated convective demand for O2, similar relationships have been shown for to exist for ventilation and perfusion, and both minute ventilation (breating frequency x tidal volume) and cardiac output (heart rate x stroke volume) scale with a similar mass-exponent to that for BMR (Stahl, 1967; Seymour & Blaylock, 2000; He et al., 2023).
-Despite differences in the breathing strategy between aquatic and terrestrial mammals, where terrestrial mammals generally have a higher breathing frequency and lower tidal volume as compared with aquatic mammals (Mortola, 2015; Fahlman et al., 2017; He et al., 2023), the minute volume has been shown to scale with metabolic rate in both groups, i.e. with a allometric mass-exponent around 0.66-0.75.
+Despite differences in the breathing strategy between aquatic and terrestrial mammals, where terrestrial mammals generally have a higher breathing frequency and lower tidal volume as compared with aquatic mammals (Mortola, 2015; Fahlman et al., 2017; He et al., 2023), the minute volume has been shown to scale with metabolic rate in both groups, i.e. with an allometric mass-exponent around 0.66-0.75.
 However, as few comparative studies on cardiorespiratory physiology have attempted to control for variables that may alter metabolic rate, the potential confounding effect of digestion, age, and activity is not known.
 For example, it was shown that dolphins that had fasted overnight had lower heart rate than those that had been recently fed (Blawas et al., 2021).
 Thus, studies that have not controlled for potential confounding effects could suffer from increased varaibility, potentially resulting in erroneous conclusions.